Engine structure (actions). Propulsion composition Propulsion composition action

 Pravdov Dmitry Mikhailovich

-Time parameters of the formation of motor actions in preschool children
+Temporal parameters of the formation of motor actions in preschool children

 Pravdov Dmitry Mikhailovich

-Omarov Omarkady Magomedzagirovich, Kashkaeva Eminekhanum Abakarovna
+Omarov Omarkada Magomedzagirovich, Kashkaeva Eminekhanum Abakarovna

 Fedorova Marina Yurievna

-Psychological dictionary.
+Psychological Dictionary.
 A.V.
 Petrovsky M.G.
 Yaroshevsky

 Dictionary of psychiatric terms.
 V.M.
 Bleikher, I.V.
 Crook

-there is no meaning and interpretation of the word
+no meaning or interpretation of the word

 Neurology.
 Complete explanatory dictionary.
 Nikiforov A.S.